sbt/sbt-man/README.markdown

 ## license

-Anything I copied from [Scalex-CLI] is licensed using Apache v2 license.
+Anything I copied from [Scalex-CLI][2] is licensed using Apache v2 license.
 Everything else is licensed using MIT License.

   [1]: http://scalex.org/